University of Sindh: History

-The work on establishing a university in the province of Sindh was started when Sindh was until part of British India.
+The work on establishing a university in the province of Sindh was started when Sindh was still part of British India.
 Due to efforts of Muhammad Ayub Khuhro and Hugh Dow, a Sindh University Committee was formed after passing of resolution named, Sindh Government Resolution, No. 607-B. /40 in June 1940.

 After Pakistan gained independence in 1947, the only functioning university in the newly founded nation was the University of Punjab, which served the developed parts of the Punjab province.
 The Sindh province came under the academic purview of the University of Bombay, which had become a part of India.

 A formal academic centre was therefore needed for Sindh and under Constitutional Act 27, titled University of Sindh, a resolution was passed by the provincial Legislative Assembly which founded the new university in Karachi, the national capital at the time.
 The act would later be revised in 1961 and several other times in the years to come.
 The 1972 revision allowed for the greater autonomy and representation of faculty that the university currently enjoys.

 From independence in 1947 until 1955, Hyderabad was declared as the capital of Sindh and University operations were relocated from Karachi to Hyderabad in 1951, where it formally began to function as a teaching institution striving to fulfil its charter and its mission to disseminate knowledge.

 The first department established at the university was the Department of Education, later renamed the Faculty of Education.
 The departments of basic science disciplines, as well as other departments of Humanities and Social Sciences, were added in the mid-1950s.
 With the sudden departmentalised growth of the university's organisational structure, a better equipped campus was desired.
-A new campus was established in 1955 in Jamshoro, 15 km from Hyderabad, on the right bank of the Indus river.
+A new campus was established in 1955 in Jamshoro, 15 km from Hyderabad, on the right bank of the Indus River.
 This new campus was named after Allama Imdad Ali Imam Ali Kazi, former vice-chancellor of the university, as a tribute to his legacy as an esteemed scholar.
 Before Jamshoro was selected for the establishment of Sindh University, it was desolate and sparse but was deemed more suitable than Hyderabad, which lacked sufficient space to satisfy the university's ambitious expansion programs.